Loss-Complexity Landscape and Model Structure Functions: Numerical Validation and Experiments

 \subsection{Tree-based models}

 In the tree regressor experiment, we notice that overfitting starts right after the optimal depth.
 Indeed, \emph{the test loss} shows divergence after the optimal threshold.
+The loss function used is the usual sum of squared errors (SSE) instead of the mean squared error (MSE) only for scaling reasons: this way the overfitting threshold becomes more visible in the graphs.
 Here we used HyperOpt \cite{bergstra2013making} for speed as opposed to Simulated Annealing.

+The case of high noise level (Gaussian with $\mu = 0, \sigma = 0.3$) is most interesting as it shows how overfitting starts after a certain point: a salient feature is a ``dip'' instead of a simple ``elbow'' indicating a rise in the test dataset loss as the model complexity gets large enough.
+This can be easily seen from comparison of Figures~\ref{fig:tree-low-noise} and \ref{fig:tree-high-noise}.

 We also performed some bootstrapping experiments in order to handle the stochastic nature of tree regressors.
-However, the picture for the $0.95$ confidence interval consistently shows the optimal tree depth ``elbow'', as depicted in Figure~\ref{fig:tree}.
+However, the picture for the $0.95$ confidence interval consistently shows the optimal tree depth ``elbow'', as depicted in Figures~\ref{fig:tree-bootstrap-low-noise} and \ref{fig:tree-bootstrap-high-noise}.

+Also we observe the following unsurprising phenomenon: the stronger the noise, the more predictions tend to cluster as compared against the clean test dataset (see Figures~\ref{fig:preds-low-high-4pane}).
+The optimal depth of the tree regressor goes \emph{down} in the strong noise case, as it should be, to avoid overfitting.
+In the weak noise case, the optimal tree depth goes \emph{up} so that the regressor can learn the dataset with more granularity.

 Here we use the standard \textrm{DecisionTreeRegressor} class from \textrm{sklearn}.
 The computation can be fully reproduced in the Google Colab environment \cite{github-structure}.